mahamshahid18/docs-test/Angular-OAuth-IG.md

 The access token must be extracted by client-side JavaScript code.

-`OAuthCallbackScript.js` is the script which retrieves the access token and passes it as an event data to the window which actually opened up the consent screen (authorization url).
+`OAuthCallbackScript.js` is the script which retrieves the access token and passes it as an event data to the window which actually opened up the consent screen.
 You can simply link this with a html file to handle access token retrieval.

 ```html
 <script src="OAuthCallbackScript.js"></script>